beshirs/cs338/project/README.md

 ---

 **Security note**
-Run Cowrie in an isolated lab (VM or segmented network).
+Run Cowrie in an isolated lab (VM).
 Do not expose sensitive data or run on production networks.

 ---